graharee/GVSU-CIS350-AVALANCHE/docs/software_requirements_specification.md

    1. NR1: The GUI shall use legible fonts.
    2. NR2: The GUI shall use non-harsh colors.
    3. NR3: The GUI shall be easy to navigate.
-   4. NR4: The speed of the GUI is efficient.
+   4. NR4: The speed of the GUI shall be efficient.
    5. NR5: The GUI shall have a neat format that is organized.

 2. Audio-to-text